Five Card Draw: How to Play the Vintage Poker Game Like a Pro

-Five-card draw poker is quite possibly one of the most simple variants of poker to learn.
-Today, it is more common in home games than in live casinos, but there are still plenty of online sites to play 5-card draw.
-This guide will provide you with everything you need to get started playing this classic game of poker.
-You will learn the rules, the betting structure, the different hands, and the best places online to play five-card draw.
-Let's begin...
+Five-card draw poker is one of the easiest variants of poker to learn.
+Today, it’s more common to play this version at home than in live casinos, but there are still plenty of online sites where you can play 5-card draw poker.

 The Basics of Five Card Draw Poker